-On the Emmaus course he contributes teaching on Evangelism, Apologetics, Missionary leadership, and Preaching.
+On the Emmaus Teaching Programme he contributes teaching on Evangelism, Apologetics, Missionary leadership, and Preaching.

 Paul also looks after the Admissions for Ordinands at Ridley, along with Ann-Marie Moriarty (the Admissions Officer for Ordinands), handling enquiries about courses, and interviewing ordinands who are interested in coming to the college.